 Located on the edge of the border ranges granite belt, you can bask in the wide open spaces and relax at night on the large open decks viewing billions of stars in the clear night skies, with good food, good company and a good bottle of local wine.
 A fully self-catered country getaway with the choice of doing as little or as much as you like.

-Candy and Shane have taken the plunge and bought their own piece of Australia – The beautiful Roseneath Station!
+Candy, Shane, Sue and Ted have taken the plunge and bought their own piece of Australia – The beautiful Roseneath Station!
 They’ve worked hard and wide to get to the place they now call home… Cooking in the defence force, flying high in the skies, ringers in the top end, driving trucks in WA, managing properties in QLD to finally settle in this historic NSW cattle property.
-Roseneath Station is family owned and together with parents Sue and Ted and son Ty, they are now taking on the adventure of hosting a farmstay to share their experience of a genuine working farm with others.
+Roseneath Station is family owned and together they are now taking on the adventure of hosting a farmstay to share their experience of a genuine working farm with others.
 The drought has been harsh on the country, Ted and Sue have made the move from the central coast of QLD to purchase more land for their cattle and despite it’s beautiful vastness – Roseneath Station has also suffered in drought, so there is plenty to do around the farm… you can help with the daily feed up, bottle feed the calves, collect eggs from chickens, walk the paddocks, roam amongst the hills or sit on the verandah and enjoy the rural quietness.

 Roseneath has something special for everyone, its appeal is wide ranging, from nature lovers to the adventuresome, from animal lovers to fisherman, from photographers to painters, there is something appealing to all… Cast a line down in the Dumaresq River, a popular fishing spot for Murray Cod & Yellowbelly, or bring your swimmers / canoe and organize an afternoon picnic along the banks of the river.
 Roseneath has also wonderful walking tracks, where Australian flora and fauna abound, with over 140 bird species identified on the station, it is a bird lovers paradise.